LEADERSHIP TEAM

 Member at Large

-Julian Voss-Andrae
+Julian Voss-Andreae

 I grew up in Hamburg, Germany, where I explored my fascination with art and later with physics at the Free University Berlin.
 After completing my graduate research, which took a deep dive into the foundations of quantum physics in Anton Zeilinger’s lab at the University of Vienna, Austria, my heart pulled me to Portland where my beloved wife-to-be resided, and where I discovered my passion for creating sculpture.
 Since graduating from the Pacific Northwest College of Art in 2004, I have been working as a full-time sculptor.
 I operate my art studio in Sellwood, where my team and I fabricate sculptures in stainless steel, bronze, stone and glass.